Dispersive cavity-mediated quantum gate between driven dot-donor nuclear spins: Dispersive nuclear spin gate

 \section{Dispersive nuclear spin gate}

 As shown in the previous section, the transverse nuclear spin-photon coupling is too weak to allow for coherent excitation exchange between a nuclear spin qubit and the microwave resonator mode on resonance (in the rotating reference frame).
 However, in this section we explore a further possibility to make use of the effective nuclear spin-photon coupling for a quantum information application.
 Motivated by the theoretical prediction of a microwave resonator photon mediated quantum gate between two electron spin qubits dispersively coupled to the resonator \cite{benito2019a}, we investigate whether a similar interaction can be realized between two nuclear spin qubits.
 The mentioned dispersive coupling describes a regime in which the two electron spin qubits are coupled to the resonator but the qubit frequency and the resonator mode are off-resonant such that the coherent excitation exchange between the qubits and the resonator mode is strongly suppressed.
+This in turn implies that the resonator is only virtually populated and, therefore, the photon decay has little impact on the system, while, at the same time, the system can be operated in a regime with $g_{\nu\perp}>\gamma_{\phi}^{\nu}$ by approaching the limiting scenario $T_{2}^{\tau}=2T_{1}^{\tau}$.

 First, the model of the driven QDD system introduced in Sec.~\ref{sec:model} has to be extended.
 For simplicity, we assume that two identical driven non-detuned QDD systems are coupled to a common microwave resonator as depicted in Fig.~\ref{fig:driven_donor_coupling}.
 The Hamiltonian of this system can be written as